svaarala/duktape/doc/side-effects.rst

 by e.g. a finalizer or a Proxy trap call (and a number of indirect causes).
 The potential side effects are very wide:

-* Because a call is made, value, call, and catch stacks may be grown (but not shrunk) and their base pointers may change.
-As a result, any duk_tval pointers to the value stack, duk_activation pointers to the call stack, and duk_catcher pointers to the catch stack are (potentially) invalidated.
+* Because a call is made, value stacks and call stacks may be grown (but not shrunk) and their base pointers may change.
+As a result, any duk_tval pointers to the value stack and duk_activation pointers to the call stack are (potentially) invalidated.
+Since Duktape 2.2 duk_catchers are separately allocated and have a stable pointer.

 * An error throw may happen, clobbering heap longjmp state.
 This is a problem particularly in error handling where we're dealing with a previous